Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Introduction.

-\begin{MainProb} \begin{enumerate} \item Is a given simple polyhedron homeomorphic to the Reeb space of a stable fold map on a closed manifold whose dimension is greater than $2$ into a surface with no boundary? \item What can we say about the global topology of the polyhedron?
-What kinds of $3$-dimensional closed and connected manifolds can we embed this into, for example?
-This explicit problem is motivated by \cite{matsuzakiozawa}, \cite{munozozawa} and \cite{ozawa} for example.
-These studies are regarded as higher dimensional variants of problems on embeddability of graphs into surfaces. \end{enumerate} \end{MainProb}
+\begin{MainProb} Is a given simple polyhedron homeomorphic to the Reeb space of a stable fold map on a closed manifold whose dimension is at least $3$ into a surface? \end{MainProb} \begin{MainProb} What can we say about the global topology of such a polyhedron?
+Which $3$-dimensional closed and connected manifolds can we embed this into, for example?
+This explicit problem is motivated by \cite{matsuzakiozawa, munozozawa, ozawa} for example.
+These studies are regarded as variants of ones on embeddability of graphs into surfaces. \end{MainProb}

-\cite{kitazawa5} gives some answers and related results. \cite{kitazawa5} also explains existing related studies and the present study shows a kind of new explicit development closely related to this.
-Moreover, \cite{kitazawa5} has precise information more than the present paper on history on studies and facts related to our present study.
-Main results of \cite{kitazawa5} are for simple fold maps into surfaces and simple polyhedra without vertices or equivalently, {\it branched surfaces}.
+\cite{kitazawa5} gives some answers and related results. \cite{kitazawa5} also explains about existing related studies and the present study shows a kind of new explicit development closely related to this.
+Moreover, \cite{kitazawa5} has precise information more than the present paper on history on these studies and facts related to our present study.
+Main results of \cite{kitazawa5} are for simple fold maps into surfaces and simple polyhedra without vertices or equivalently, branched surfaces.

-We close this section by presenting Main Theorems with some terminologies and notions and some of notation we need to present them.
-They present new explicit contribution to Main Problem by presenting construction of natural maps into surfaces on such $2$-dimensional polyhedra and topological properties of the polyhedra on so-called {\it Heegaard genera} of $3$-dimensional manifolds we can embed them for examplw. \cite{hempel} is an introductory book on $3$-dimensional manifolds including such notions.
-Some of our new results extend some of Main results of \cite{kitazawa5}.
-We prove them in the next section.
+The organization of our paper is as follows.
+The next section is devoted to presenting main results or Main Theorems \ref{mthm:1}, \ref{mthm:2}, \ref{mthm:3} and \ref{mthm:4}, starting from introducing notions and fundamental important arguments.
+Except Main Theorem \ref{mthm:4}, these results are extensions of results presented as Main Theorems of \cite{kitazawa5} for simple polyhera.
+Main Theorem \ref{mthm:4} contains a result of a new type, presenting arguments of a new type.
+This is on non-orientable surfaces embedded as subpolyhedra of simple polyhedra.
+The third section is devoted to proofs of our Main Theorems and examples for example.